-Impact on the other centres in the surrounding area is also greater than previously estimated, although in all cases the loss of trade is at or below 7% and is thus considered to be an 'insignificant' impact.
+Impact on the other centres listed in the table above area is also greater than previously estimated, although in all cases the loss of trade is below 10% and is thus considered to be an 'insignificant' impact.

-Note that due to strong growth in expenditure generated in the locality all centres, with the exception of Lewisham, will enjoy growth in turnover notwithstanding the three proposed developments.
-By 2018 Summer Hill will return to its current trading level (2010) notwithstanding the impacts from the proposed developments.
+Note that due to strong growth in expenditure generated in the locality all centres, with the exception of Lewisham, will enjoy growth in turnover.